 9. Generate report and graphical analysis

-Once a review has been completed, a performance management software can give you a detailed report on the outcome.
+Once a review has been completed, a performance management software system can give you a detailed report on the outcome.
 Along with this, you also get a to-the-point graphical analysis of the review to help you understand the outcome better.

-10. 360 degree feedback
+10. 360-degree feedback

-Performance management software allows you to select who reviews an employee.
+Performance management system software allows you to select who reviews an employee.
 Apart from managers, you can also select team members that they coordinate regularly with to review an employee on their work.
-After everyone including the reviewee has done their part of the work, the admin himself has the right to go through the review and approve or disapprove it.
+After everyone including the reviewer has done their part of the work, the admin himself has the right to go through the review and approve or disapprove it.
 This helps in getting an all-round review to clarify things down to the smallest point and eliminate any confusion.

-11. Behavior and work results
+11. Behaviour and work results

 12. Achieve transparency

-With both parties getting a chance to share their thought processes, their reasons and explanations while filling in their reviews, performance management software allows for total transparency.
+With both parties getting a chance to share their thought processes, their reasons and explanations while filling in their reviews, performance management system software allow for total transparency.
 When you get to place everything on the table, it reduces any confusions and helps dispose of the issues that might be bothering someone.